onap/dcaegen2-platform-plugins/k8s/README.md

   - If the blueprint specifies that the component uses TLS (HTTPS) via the `tls_info` property, the `Deployment` includes an init container, a volume that holds TLS certificate artifacts, and volume mounts on the init container and the component's container.
 The init container populates the TLS certificate artifacts volume with certificates, keys, keystores, etc.
+  - If the blueprint specifies that the component uses external TLS via the `external_cert` property, the `Deployment` includes an additional init container and the component's container.
+The init container populates the external TLS certificate artifacts in mounted volume.
+The container requires CMPv2 CertService to work properly.
 - If the blueprint indicates that the component exposes any ports, the plugin will create a Kubernetes `Service` that allocates an address in the Kubernetes network address space that will route traffic to a container that's running the component.
 This `Service` provides a fixed "virtual IP" for the component.